 First-time home buyer?
-10 crucial terms you need to know
+10 Things to Know

 First time home buyers have a huge learning curve.
 This post will be our first in a series of blog articles on critical information first time buyers should know before going into the home buying process.

 Below are ten terms that are crucial to know before signing a real estate contract:

 Earnest money is a sum put up by the buyer to show the buyer is serious about purchasing the home.
 It is normally held in an escrow or trust account until the time of closing but the check is cashed right away.
 There is no official defined amount for earnest money, but generally it runs about 1% to 2% of the purchase price.
 When the home purchase is complete, the earnest money is applied toward the purchase price.
 If the contract doesn’t go through, who will be awarded the earnest money is determined by what caused the contract to fail.

 This is the date the last party signed or initialed any changes in the sales contract.
 This is often the date that starts the clock on the contract’s various deadlines (e.g., that a home inspection must happen within 10 days).

 Contingencies are requirements that must be met before a real estate deal can close.
 The customary ones for the buyer are: property appraisal, financing, home inspection, disclosures, homeowner’s association disclosures, title report insurance, survey or Improvement Location Certificate.
 The specific contingencies and deadline dates are set and agreed upon by the buyer and seller in the contract.

 You may have heard this term before – it is very important!
 The sales contract’s contingencies provide the buyer a period to conduct their due diligence, which essentially means doing your homework and research.
 If the buyer uncovers anything negative regarding the property during this time (for example, a sex offender living next door), he/she can cancel the contract and receive a refund of his/her earnest money.